Reinforcement Learning Policy Recommendation for Interbank Network Stability: Simulation Results

 \subsection{Topology and evolution of the interbank network}

-Before starting the analysis, it is worth remembering the dynamics of $\eta$, that appears in the banks' fitness (see Eq. \ref{Eq:fitness}), determines the probability of creating credit links in the system as shown in Eq. \ref{Eq:probattachment}.
+Before starting the analysis, it is worth remembering the dynamics of $\eta$, that appear in the banks' fitness (see Eq. \ref{Eq:fitness}), which determines the probability of creating credit links in the system as shown in Eq. \ref{Eq:probattachment}.
 Therefore, it is appropriate to begin the analysis by describing the topology of the interbank network.

-\FloatBarrier In Fig. \ref{Fig:network_topology} we plot the configuration of the endogenous interbank network at two different time steps of a single simulation of the system.
+\FloatBarrier In Fig. \ref{Fig:network_topology}, we plot the configuration of the endogenous interbank network at two different time steps of a single simulation of the system.
 As the reader can appreciate, the market configuration goes through different phases ranging from a random topology with isolated agents to a highly centralized architecture where a few hubs compete in credit supply.
-A more detailed analysis on the evolution of the interbank network architecture over time can be found in the left-hand side of Fig. \ref{Fig:topology}, where we show the time series of network degree centrality
+A more detailed analysis of the evolution of the interbank network architecture over time can be found on the left-hand side of Fig. \ref{Fig:topology}, where we show the time series of network degree centrality

-where $N$ is the number of banks, $|V_t|$ is the total number of incoming links in the system, $k^{i}_{t}$ is the number of incoming links for the $i$-th bank and $k^{\max }_{t}$ is number of incoming links hold by the hub of the network.
+where $N$ is the number of banks, $|V_t|$ is the total number of incoming links in the system, $k^{i}_{t}$ is the number of incoming links for the $i$-th bank, and $k^{\max }_{t}$ is the number of incoming links holds by the hub of the network.

-\FloatBarrier The dynamics of network centrality shows how the morphology of the credit market evolves over time, going from periods in which the network is decentralized and made of many small components to periods in which more than 45\% of banks are connected to a single hub.
-In addition the topology of the emerging network as a whole is different from that of the random graph, where the in-degree distribution decays exponentially.
-Similar to real credit networks, in our system some banks are found to have a disproportionately large number of incoming links while others have very few (see \cite{iori2018empirical}, for a survey of the relevant literature).
+\FloatBarrier The dynamics of network centrality show how the morphology of the credit market evolves, going from periods in which the network is decentralized and made of many small components to periods in which more than 45\% of banks are connected to a single hub.
+In addition, the topology of the emerging network is different from that of the random graph, where the in-degree distribution decays exponentially.
+Similar to real credit networks, in our system, some banks are found to have a disproportionately large number of incoming links.
+In contrast, others have very few (see \cite{iori2018empirical}, for a survey of the relevant literature).
 This result is shown in the right-hand side of Fig. \ref{Fig:topology} where we plot the decumulative distribution function of the in-degree.
-As the reader can observe this distribution is in keeping with that of scale-free networks and displays a 'fat tail'.
+As the reader can observe, this distribution is in keeping with scale-free networks and displays a 'fat tail.'